atomfinger/toUUID/why_touuid.md

 assertThat(result).isEqualTo(student);
 ```

-The test above we see thata random UUID is used, and it is managed.
+The test above we see that a random UUID is generated and held as a variable.
 If we take a look at the same test written with .toUUID():

 ```java
 Student student = new Student(toUUID(1), "Harvard", "CS");